meyerhoferc/checks-for-understanding/module-4/backend/week_two.md

 #### Review

 9. Why do people say "HTTP is stateless"?

+  HTTP is stateless, meaning that it doesn't track or manage state across the request/response cycle.
+One way this is managed is through the use of cookies / sessions, at least for small pieces of data we don't want to store in a database.

 10. What is a RESTful API?

+  A RESTful API means that the API was architected according to REST principles.
+REST stands for Representational State Transfer and means that the API has routes and controller-actions are made to convention for a resource.

 11. What are some main characteristics of a team following an agile workflow?

+  Following an agile workflow means that the developer frequently engages in reflection and adjustment of the code, both independently and with others on the team.

 12. What are some advantages/disadvantages to using OAuth to authenticate a user?

+  Advantages:
+    * don't have to manage authentication as closely
+    * user has fewer passwords to remember

+  Disadvantages:
+    * user may not have third party account to authenticate with
+    * relying on third party service doesn't give developers as much control